lando/core-next/docs/landofile/services.md

 * note comparison to lando 3 compose service

-## L337 Service
+## L-337 Service

-The **L**ando Docker Compose **3** **E**ngineering **T**erminology or **L337** spec is our lowest level service configuration format meaning [at the end of the day](https://www.youtube.com/watch?v=i-DZa5cuFyk) all higher level services end up expressed in this format.
+The `l337` service, which implements **L**ando Specification **337**, is our lowest level service configuration format meaning [at the end of the day](https://www.youtube.com/watch?v=i-DZa5cuFyk) all higher level services end up expressed in this format.

 You can use it directly in your Landofile by setting `api: 4` in any service and omitting its `type` key.

 ::: warning You're low, go high
-The L337 Service is the lowest-level abstraction in Lando; we do not recommend using it directly.
+The `l337` service is the lowest-level abstraction in Lando; we do not recommend using it directly.
 If you are looking to build your own service or just need a generic service type you'll want to use the [Lando Service](#lando-service).
 :::

 In high level terms it combines service orchestration and image specification into a single format.

 Specifically, it is a light superset around the [Docker Compose Version 3](https://docs.docker.com/compose/compose-file/compose-file-v3/) format that also uses the [Dockerfile](https://docs.docker.com/engine/reference/builder/) specification.

 This means that you _should_ be able to paste Docker Compose content into your Landofile, add `api: 4` to each service and have it "just work".